dsalathe/blog/src/data/posts/024-distributed-transactions-03.md

 This is the modern ideal for large-scale, high-agility systems.
 It scales best when you need multiple teams working independently, handling heavy user loads, and evolving rapidly.

-**Tradeoffs:**
+> [!tip]- Tradeoffs
+>

-**Pros:**
+> **Pros:**
-- **Highly decoupled:**
+> - **Highly decoupled:**
-  - Asynchronous messaging decouples producers from consumers
+>   - Asynchronous messaging decouples producers from consumers
-  - Transactions scoped at the service level
+>   - Transactions scoped at the service level
-  - No central mediators
+>   - No central mediators
-- **Highly responsive:**
+> - **Highly responsive:**
-  - No bottlenecks from central coordinators
+>   - No bottlenecks from central coordinators
-  - Eventual consistency and async nature enable fire-and-forget message patterns
+>   - Eventual consistency and async nature enable fire-and-forget message patterns
-- **Highly scalable:** Same properties that enable responsiveness also enable horizontal scaling
+> - **Highly scalable:** Same properties that enable responsiveness also enable horizontal scaling
+>

-**Cons:**
+> **Cons:**
-- **Error handling complexity:** Without a central orchestrator, understanding and fixing failures requires sophisticated monitoring
+> - **Error handling complexity:** Without a central orchestrator, understanding and fixing failures requires sophisticated monitoring
-- **Eventual consistency:** Users may see temporary inconsistencies
+> - **Eventual consistency:** Users may see temporary inconsistencies

+> [!todo] Practical note
-**Practical note:** This is the pattern that companies like Netflix, Amazon, and Uber use at scale.
+> This is the pattern that companies like Netflix, Amazon, and Uber use at scale.
 It requires mature engineering practices but delivers exceptional scalability and agility.

 ---